tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

 ## Running the service

-See the service in action by serving it with the build in webserver that PHP offers since version 5.4.
+See the service in action by serving it with the built-in webserver that PHP offers since version 5.4.

     $ php -S localhost:8000